 Data Protection Toolkit - Data Protection Policy

-The Policy is a set of principles, rules and guidelines that informs how you will ensure ongoing compliance with data protection.
+It is a set of principles, rules and guidelines that informs how you will ensure ongoing compliance with data protection laws.

-You may have organisational policies covering related areas such as:
+You may already have organisational policies covering related areas such as:

 - records management and retention

 - acceptable use of IT systems